History of Canberra: 21st century

 On 18 January 2003, bushfires that had been burning in the remote wilderness west of Canberra broke containment lines and engulfed some of Canberra.
 About 500 homes were destroyed before a change in the weather brought the bushfire under control.
 The suburb of Duffy was hit especially hard, with some 200 homes destroyed.
 Four people died in the conflagration and many more were injured.

 The development of Canberra is ongoing.
 Major new works under construction in recent years include the Gungahlin Town Centre, City West Precinct and the Kingston Foreshores Development.
 On 5 March 2004, the Canberra Spatial Plan for the city's future development was released.
 As of 2005 plans were under development for a new Canberra district to be situated west of Lake Burley Griffin, on land formerly occupied by a pine plantation.
+These include areas such as Denman Prospect and the Molonglo Valley.

 Canberra's population timeline

 Population of the Australian Capital Territory: